Nebraska Furniture Mart: Kansas City, Kansas

 The Kansas City store opened in 2003 in the Village West development on the far western edge of Kansas City, Kansas, 12 miles (18 km) west of downtown Kansas City, Missouri.
-The store is located across from the Kansas Speedway and Children's Mercy Park.
+The store is located across from the Kansas Speedway and Sporting Park.
 It encompasses a total of 1100000 ft2 of retail and warehouse space and is on 88 acre of land.
 It was the first location outside of Omaha to offer the full range of products.
 It draws visitors from all over the United States and has become a popular tourist attraction.

 The Colony, Texas

 On November 9, 2011, Nebraska Furniture Mart announced a plan to expand its retail operation to North Texas.
 Construction of the new store started in September 2012 in The Colony, which is a far northern suburb of Dallas.
 The new location had an unadvertised soft opening on March 4, 2015 for friends and family.
 After training more than 2,000 employees during the two months that followed, the grand opening and ribbon-cutting festivities took place on May 7, 2015.
 The Colony location is the largest of the four locations, boasting 560000 sqft of retail space and 1300000 sqft of warehouse/distribution space.